Umuzi-org/ACN-syllabus/content/specific-skill-success-criteria/basic-data-analysis/basic-data-analysis-part-1/_index.md

 - What does it mean if the correlation coefficient is 0?

 Show the learner some scatter plots and ask them to tell you about the correlation of the various plots.
 Cover a range of different p values.

-## Probability

-The learner should be able to do simple calculations of probabilities.
-They should know when probabilities should be multiplied and when they should be added.

-Here are a few sample questions: what is the probability of...
-- throwing a 2 on a six-sided die?
-- throwing an even number on a six-sided die?
-- rolling 2 six-sided dice and getting a total value of 5? (e.g. one die lands on a 2 and the other on a 3)
-- rolling 3 sixes in a row if you roll a six-sided die 3 times.
-- rolling 3 sixes in a row if you roll a six-sided die 5 times.

-## P-value

-The learner should know:
-- What is the minimum number that the p-value can have?
-What does this imply?
-- What is the maximum number that the p-value can have?
-What does this imply?

-The learner should be able to do calculations about p values based on known probabilities.

-For example, if you roll a six-sided die 5 times and get 3 sixes in a row then is the die likely to be fair?